iron-software/IronPdfJava.Examples/tutorials/generate-pdfs/README.md

   <div class="row">
     <div class="col-sm-8">
       <h3>Explore this Project on GitHub</h3>
       <p>Find the full source code on GitHub and start integrating it into your Java projects within minutes.
-The project is formatted for the IntelliJ IDE but is versatile for use in other environments too.</p>
+The project is set up for IntelliJ but builds in any IDE.</p>
       <a class="doc-link" href="#" target="_blank">Java HTML to PDF <i class="fa fa-chevron-right"></i></a>
     </div>
     <div class="col-sm-4">